Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Conclusions and Outlook

-We then proceed to analyse the lapse integral specified in (\ref{eq:TA_lps_int}) using WKB methods and systematically finding the deformed contour of integration using Picard-Lefschetz methods.
+We then proceed to analyse the lapse integral specified in (\ref{eq:TA_lps_int}) using WKB and Picard-Lefschetz methods.
 This process involves finding the set of saddles for the specific choice of boundary conditions, the set of steepest ascent/descent flow-lines corresponding to each saddle, and determining their {\it relevance} as dictated by the Picard-Lefschetz methods.
-This straight-forward procedure works fine as long as there are no degeneracies present as it allows to decide the {\it relevance} of saddles unambiguously.
-However, in our studies, emergence of degeneracies is noticed which we classify in two types: \textbf{type-1} and \textbf{type-2}. \textbf{type-1} degeneracies are those where the flow-lines from different saddles overlap with each other while \textbf{type-2} degeneracies occur when the saddles merge depending on the specific choice of boundary conditions.
-Existence of {\bf type-1} lead to failure in deciding the relevance of saddles, while existence of {\bf type-2} leads to failure of WKB methods.
-It is very important to resolve these degeneracies as without which it is impossible to utilize Picard-Lefschetz methods in an unambiguous manner.
-The large part of paper is trying to understand the cause of these degeneracies and how they can be lifted.
+This straight-forward procedure works fine as long as there are no degeneracies present as it allows us to decide the {\it relevance} of saddles unambiguously.
+However, in our studies, emergence of degeneracies is noticed which we classify in two types: \textbf{type-1} and \textbf{type-2}. \textbf{Type-1} degeneracies are those where the flow-lines from different saddles overlap with each other while \textbf{type-2} degeneracies occur when the saddles merge depending on the specific choice of boundary conditions.
+Existence of {\bf type-1} degeneracies leads to failure in deciding the relevance of saddles unambiguously, while existence of {\bf type-2} degeneracies leads to failure of WKB methods.
+Hence, it is crucial to resolve these degeneracies to compute the integral utilizing Picard-Lefschetz methods.
+This paper tries to understand the cause of these degeneracies and proposes various methods to resolve them.

-Type-1 degeneracies occurs when ${\rm Im} \bl(i \bar{S}^{\rm on-shell}_{\rm tot} \br)$ is same for different saddles, while type-2 occurs for special boundary choices.
-Both these degeneracies gets resolved in the presence of artificial {\it defect} like the one considered in eq. (\ref{eq:Sact_arti_defect}).
+Type-1 degeneracies occur when ${\rm Im} \bl(i \bar{S}^{\rm on-shell}_{\rm tot} \br)$ is the same at two different saddles, while type-2 occurs for special boundary choices.
+Both these degeneracies gets resolved in the presence of artificial {\it defect} (introduced by hand) like the one considered in eq. (\ref{eq:Sact_arti_defect}).
 Presence of such tiny {\it defects} modifies the ${\rm Im} \bl( i \bar{S}^{\rm on-shell}_{\rm tot} \br)$ for each saddle slightly thereby lifting the type-1 degeneracies.
 For type-2, such defect leads to non-degenerate saddles by introducing a small correction.
 One wonders if such a process of resolving degeneracies can be achieved without introducing any artificial {\it defects}, and whether the theory itself can offer a resolution to this.